ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/lsc/large-scale-changes/index.md

 under Chrome, this policy applies to all repos.
 Partners' proprietary repos are not yet included in this process.

-As a LSC Requestor, you can split your CLs across these boundaries.
+As a LSC Requester, you can split your CLs across these boundaries.

 ### Historical examples of candidates for this new process